Overview ︎︎︎

 Download PDF

-In Swahili society someone’s position in the social hierarchy used to be defined by their wealth, descent and heshima (respectability).
+In Swahili society, someone’s position in the social hierarchy used to be defined by their wealth, descent, and heshima (respectability).
 Having heshima is roughly defined by factors such as behaving respectfully and being a good Muslim.
-What that means in practice though is constantly renegotiated amongst the members of Swahili society.
-An increased emphasis on heshima in the beginning of the last century, led to the seclusion of women becoming a status symbol for the family.
-The effects of this practice had a big impact on the position of women in the public sphere which is perceived until today.
-Many places in town, especially the bigger streets, squares, the Seafront and many workplaces, continue to be male-dominated, which leads to women either avoid them or navigate them with precaution.
-For a long time women were also discouraged from pursuing higher education, leading to generations of women who had no, or no higher education.
+What that means in practice, though is constantly renegotiated amongst the members of Swahili society.
+An increased emphasis on heshima in the beginning of the last century led to the seclusion of women becoming a status symbol for the family.
+The effects of this practice had a substantial impact on the position of women in the public sphere, which is still palpable in Lamu today.
+Many places in town, especially the bigger streets, squares, the Seafront, and many workplaces, continue to be male-dominated, which leads women to either avoid them or navigate them with precaution.
+For a long time, women were also discouraged from pursuing higher education.

-At the same time, by joining the workforce, and their increased presence in the streets and workplaces, they challenge the ever-present unwritten rules of heshima.
+At the same time, by joining the workforce, and with their increased presence in the streets and workplaces, Muslim women challenge the ever-present, unwritten rules of heshima.
 However, religion remains central in many of their lives, contradicting a western view of secularisation as a liberating element.
-For most of the women we spoke to, there was no doubt, they would continue their salat, the practice of their five daily prayers also when working.
+For most of the women we spoke to, there was no doubt that they would continue their salat (the practice of their five daily prayers) when working.
 Scholars like John R. Bowen describe the Muslim daily prayers as one of the most visible aspects through which Muslims distinguish themselves from other religions, but also from one another and their varying degrees of religious observance.
-It therefore comes to no surprise that the women also employ their own religiosity to show that a practicing Muslim, a person with heshima, can also come in the form of a working woman.
+It therefore comes as no surprise that women in Lamu also employ their own religiosity to show that a practicing Muslim, a person with heshima, can also come in the form of a working woman.

 A prayer room inside an office